-Sick people can benefit from the demands of the climbing wall in terms of rehabilitation.
-Already many children and adolescents suffer from postural disorders that drive them – the typical vicious circle – into immobility and apathy.
+Sick people can benefit from climbing the wall in terms of rehabilitation.
+There are many children and adolescents suffer from postural disorders that drive them into immobility and apathy.
 On the climbing wall, they learn to train their body and maybe to love again.
-Older persons suffering from disc problems or even scoliosis (lateral deviation of the spinal column from the longitudinal axis with twisting of the vertebrae); who have gotten an artificial hip or knee joint or are even supposed to get up to speed after surgery; have grief with restricted shoulder joints – these sufferers find on the climbing wall a pleasurable and very motivating therapy.
+Older persons who were suffering from disc problems or even scoliosis will gain their health back.
+Lateral deviation of the spinal column from the longitudinal axis with a twisting of the vertebrae will have an improvement.
+They who have an artificial hip or knee joint has proved it.
+Instead of griefing with restricted shoulder joints, they find a pleasurable and very motivating therapy on wall climbing.
 Not to mention the preventive aspect of a workout of the entire musculature.

 No one has to fear the fingers: the legs do the most work.
-Whoever fears for his tender fingers or his thin upper arms, is to say: Climbing is not a consequence of pull-ups, one pushes himself up against the wall, above all through the work of the leg musculature.
-And who spends his life hunched in front of the PC, here has the experience that he has to stretch his trunk and thereby stabilizes his body in the erection.
+Climbing is not a consequence of pull-ups.
+One pushes himself up against the wall, above all through the work of the leg musculature.
+Climbing is good for anybody who spends his life in front of the PC all day.
+One will experience stretching his trunk and thereby stabilize his body in the erection.

 But climbing is also a sport for the brain.
-Educators and physiotherapists have found that children with reading and writing difficulties suddenly become better at school when they start climbing.
-By constantly crossing the middle of the body, the two halves of the brain are interconnected, which increases the mental performance.
-And pediatricians report that they have improved in ADHD children who have been experiencing poor concentration and restlessness after having regularly gone on a climbing course.
+Educators and physiotherapists a prove that climbing helps children with reading and writing difficulties.
+By constantly crossing the middle of the body, will bridge an interconnection between the two halves of the brain.
+This will increases the mental performance.
+Pediatricians report that ADHD children conditions are improving after climbing regularly.
+These children are those who have been experiencing poor concentration and restlessness.
 In other neurological conditions such as the slight stroke or multiple sclerosis professionals also swear on therapeutic climbing.

 Even psychiatrists and psychotherapists know candidates for climbing.
 If you put a fear patient literally on the wall, he will first get the shiver.
-But then he gains step by step, step by step, step by step, meter by meter, something that he had lost: self-confidence.
-At the same time, because he is hanging on someone else’s rope, he enters a situation that does not seem to make him any less uncomfortable: he has to trust.
-Can drop yourself.
-And know that he will be caught.
+But then he gains step by step, meter by meter, something that he had lost: self-confidence.
+At the same time, because he is hanging on someone else’s rope, he learns to trust his buddies.
+He’s entering a situation that makes him feels comfort. when he drops himself, he knows his buddies will catch him.

 Some other advantages of doing this exercise are body awareness being consolidated, the orientation in space is trained, the strength in the extremities increased, and the economy of the movements trained.
 You do not have to be ten meters high.
 Two meters above sea level are already a lot if you have never done that before.